VerA: Versatile Anonymization Applicable to Clinical Facial Photographs: Method

 \section{Method}

-VerA can anonymize regular facial images as well as clinical images that may come in pairs (before-and-after images) and require the accurate preservation of semantic components.
-To solve the problems of semantic and paired facial image anonymization, we train a generator where high-level attributes are explicitly disentangled and controlled as well as semantics.
-We propose a semantics-aware inversion specialized to single and paired image cases, and present our approach for versatile anonymization.
+VerA can anonymize standard facial images as well as clinical images that may come in pairs (before-and-after images) and require the accurate preservation of semantic components.
+To solve the problems of clinical and paired anonymization, we train a generator where high-level attributes and semantics are explicitly disentangled and controlled.
+We propose a semantics-aware inversion specialized to single and paired cases, and present our approach for versatile anonymization.